Ndgt/Relation-Constraint-Dialog/README.md

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](/LICENSE) file for full details.

-Please note that while this project is BSD-licensed, the use of Qt is subject to LGPLv3.
-Redistribution of the binary must comply with the terms of both licenses.
+Please note that while this project is BSD-licensed, the use of Qt is subject to LGPLv3 and Microsoft Detours is subject to the MIT License.
+Redistribution of the binary must comply with the terms of these licenses.